petercpark/stenokeyboards-firmware/polyglot_v1/README.md

 ## Narrow

 Feels more ergonomic?
-Try it out to see if you like it! (it's got a number bar)
+Try it out to see if you like it! (it's got a number bar).
+You should also turn the middle row (second from top row) 180 degrees so that you type on the flat surface.